Dave (film): Plot

 Ellen, having witnessed Dave's considerable efforts to save the shelter, tricks him into admitting he is an impostor and asks to see her husband.
 Dave has Duane escort them to a secret hospital room beneath the White House, where Mitchell remains in a coma.
 They are told he will not recover.
 They both resolve to leave the White House, but after spending a night out alone together, they begin to fall in love.
 Ellen tells Dave she has gone along with the charade of a happy marriage because she thought that as First Lady, she could help people.
 Dave tells her he wishes he could.

 The next day, Dave, still as Mitchell, calls a press conference, making Bob furious that Dave is no longer obeying him.
 Dave fires Bob, who in turn tries to fire him, but Dave dares Bob to tell the press about the switch.
 At the press conference, Dave announces both his firing of Bob and a monumental plan to provide a job to every American who wants one.

 Nance returns from Africa and confronts Dave for trying to frame him for crimes of which Bob and the real Mitchell are actually guilty.
 In retaliation against Dave, Bob reveals evidence implicating Mitchell in the scandal, which Alan admits is true.
 Despite talk of impeachment, Dave refuses to back off his jobs plan, while Bob quietly begins to garner support for a presidential run.

-During a joint session of Congress, Dave admits that Bob's allegations are true and produces proof, provided by Alan, that shows that Bob was also involved, and that Nance is innocent.
+During a joint session of Congress, Dave admits that Bob's allegations are true and produces proof, provided by Alan, that shows that Bob was the scandal's mastermind, and that Nance is innocent.
 After Dave apologizes to Nance and the country, he fakes another stroke; switching places with Mitchell, he resumes his previous life.
 The hospital pronounces the "second" stroke as major, and Mitchell continues to lie in a coma for five more months before dying.
 As acting president and then president, Nance backs the jobs plan, which becomes law.
-Bob and several Mitchell administration officials are indicted, while Alan continues working in the White House.
+Bob and several Mitchell administration officials are indicted, but not Alan, who now serves under Nance.

 Dave runs for the D.C. city council with the help of Murray and his employment agency staff.
 Dave is surprised one day when Ellen visits.
-He escorts her into his office, where they share their first kiss.
+To the shock of his staff, he escorts her into his office, where they share their first kiss.
 Dave closes the shades to give them privacy and Duane, wearing one of Dave's campaign buttons, steps in front of the door.